caipre/caipre.github.io/_posts/2016-10-26-lessons-learned-from-implementing-raft-in-rust.markdown

 tracking peer log indices.
 I also need to replace the message serialization method with Protobuf; currently I'm simply encoding/decoding via colon-delimited plaintext strings.
-I'd also like to move to finer grained locking: presently there is one lock protecting the server's whole state.
+I'd also like to move to finer grained locking: presently there is one lock protecting the server's whole internal state.
 It should be possible to answer read-only requests concurrently with a read/write lock.

 Besides the fun of implementing the algorithm, this was a great growth exercise as a Rust programmer.
 It used to be the case that I would write a bit of code and run `cargo check` to learn about any borrowck or lifetime issues.
 After a few days on this project, though, I was able to recognize and reason out such problems while structuring the code.
-My first and second attempts mired in deciding how to structure the code to satisfy the algorithm: how to represent messages, timers, state, and object relationships.
-In my third attempt, having resolved these design choices and learned to reason out ownership, I wrote the majority of the program without ever running it through the borrow checker.
+My first and second attempts mired in deciding how to architect the system to satisfy the algorithm: how to represent messages, timers, state, and object relationships.
+By my third attempt, having resolved these design choices and learned to reason out ownership, I was able to write outthe majority of the program without ever running it through the borrow checker.
 That's an immensely satisfying position!

 ### Takeaways from Rust